robertsdionne/rwet/final/README.md

 ## prepare_data.py

-Process_voynich.py reads a Voynich manuscript transcription from standard input and extracts one transcription for each line to print to standard output, translating all special markers into spaces.
+Prepare_data.py reads in a word2vec vector database and outputs a text file representing the vocabulary of the database with one word per line.
+It also outputs a numpy 2d array that stores the vectors representing each word.

 ```bash
 $ ./prepare_data.py --help